knoxgon/TurboDyno/README.md

 # Supported property types
+All types are supported with version >= 5.2.0.0

-*Nullable of primitive types are not fully tested.
+~~*Nullable of primitive types are not fully tested.
 They may be unstable.
 They will be released after detailed test executions.
-DateTime and nullable of its type is however fully supported.*
+DateTime and nullable of its type is however fully supported.*~~

-* bool
-* decimal
-* float
-* double
-* long
-* ulong
-* int
-* uint
-* short
-* ushort
-* DateTime
-* DateTime?
-* byte
-* nint
-* nuint
-* sbyte
-* char

 ## Example usage